 The implant that controls the electrodes has a certain number of channels.
-Advanced Bionics’ 16 channels and Cochlear’s 22 channels each drive one electrode.
-For MED-EL, each of the 12 channels may drive one or two electrodes.
+Advanced Bionics’ 16 channels and Cochlear’s 22 channels each drive one electrode, while each of MED-EL’s 12 channels may drive one or two electrodes.
 The MED-EL FLEX arrays have single electrodes rather than pairs of electrodes near the tip, to minimize the diameter of the array in the narrowest part of the cochlea.

-Advanced Bionics implants have 16 electrodes, and each one has its own current source (or pair of current sources, depending on how you count them).
+Advanced Bionics implants have 16 electrodes, and each one has its own current source (if the positive and negative sources are counted separately, as MED-EL counts, there would be 32 sources).
 It is tempting to say that the implant has 16 channels.

-Cochlear’s implant has 22 electrodes, with one current source (or pair of sources) shared among all of the electrodes.
+Cochlear’s implant has 22 electrodes, with one current source (two, if the positive source and the negative source are counted separately, as MED-EL counts) shared among all of the electrodes.
 The current source fires one electrode after another, but it cannot fire more than one at a time.
 Cochlear conducted a study on 12 ears to determine whether stimulating one electrode followed by another in rapid succession can create additional pitch percepts.
 This is like the perception of a moving picture created by a succession of still images.
-However, the company has not released an algorithm that utilizes this effect.
+This stimulation method is not commercially available.
 The hardware is not capable of the processing speeds required to run a real time algorithm that creates these additional pitch percepts.